 Medium

-Anyone can ask for help from our programs.
+Anyone can ask for help from North Dakota Health and Human Services.
 People who can get help usually live in North Dakota.
-Medicaid can help people who do not make enough money to pay for health care coverage.
+ND Medicaid can help provide health care coverage for you or someone in your family.

-• Help paying for health care
+• Paying for health care

-• Help paying for child care
+• Paying for child care

 • SNAP (Supplemental Nutrition Assistance Program)